Horstaufmental/Horstaufmental/ynpp_factions_info.md

   </picture>
 </div>

-*Flag of the Moriya Shrine GK and it's subsidaries*
+*Flag of the Moriya Shrine GK and it's subsidiaries*

 ## General Information